learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-01/lectures/ruby-review/FULL-LECTURE.md

 }
 ```

 + It would be really tricky to keep track of things like friends and interests in common.
 Instead, we create a User template and then create instances of the user.
+This is called a class.
+Does anyone remember how to do that?

 ```ruby
   class User